LIVING GREEK IN GREECE:

 TUITION AND FEES

 The tuition for Living Greek in Greece is $2500.
-This includes instruction, transportation, group meals, and housing during the weekend trip to Sparta.
+This includes instruction, as well as transportation, group meals and housing during the weekend trip to Delphi.
 It does not include housing in Selianitika.
 Airfare is not included, and participants must bring their own edition of the course’s main text.
-The Institute will also operate a free shuttle to and from Athens on arrival and departure day.
+The Institute will operate a free shuttle to and from Athens on arrival and departure day.

 HOUSING AND OTHER COSTS